URUGUAY | History, Food & Wine | Sal Y Pimienta | CityCentre

 As stated before, one cannot truly speak of Uruguayan wines without mention of the Tannat, as most of its regional wines contain this ‘iconic’ grape varietal.
 Following the migration of Italian immigrants to the South American coast, post WWII, the production of wine in Uruguay began to reflect the essence and finesse of Italian wine making.
 Each glass of wine from the selection was distinct and elegant.
 I absolutely adore the Criado En Roble, 2012 Tannat, and purchased a bottle of my own at the conclusion of the evening.

 Allow me to set the scene.
 It’s 6:30 pm on a Tuesday evening and Sal Y Pimienta is a buzz.
-Restaurant chatter can be heard from the street in waves of both Spanish and English.
 Inside, bustling servers in bright orange embroidered coats move from table to table greeting guests and pouring “La Playa,” the wine pairing for the first course.
 The La Playa is light, crisp and slightly sweet.
 It paired perfectly with the freshness of the “Ensalda Punta del Este,” a seafood salad topped with mango dressing and olive oil.

 The Ensalda was the perfect portion and launched our dinner into orbit.
 The synchronization of next four courses flowed seamlessly, with new dishes being served to diners upon immediate completion of the previous course.
 The remaining courses consisted of proteins from Uruguay.
 Uruguayan beef is unlike any I’ve tasted here in the states.
 Farming is religion in Uruguay; it’s a way of life.